michaelemery/staticanalysis/checker/init/checkerframework.md

 ### summary

-Results can be replicated on Docker repository [michaelemery/staticanalysis](https://cloud.docker.com/u/michaelemery/repository/docker/michaelemery/staticanalysis)`.
-Copy and paste the commands provided in each example.
-Some outputs have been reformatted for readability.
+Results can be replicated on Docker repository [michaelemery/staticanalysis](https://cloud.docker.com/u/michaelemery/repository/docker/michaelemery/staticanalysis).
+Copy the docker command(s) provided with each test result, and paste them into your docker session.

 | feature | result |
 | --- | :---: |